melaniesi/EdgeExpansion.jl/README.md

  -1   0  -1   0   3  -1   0
  -1   0   0  -1  -1   4  -1
   0  -1   0  -1   0  -1   3
-julia> split_and_bound(L, "grevlex-3", biqbin=true, biqbinpath="/home/user/Code/biqbin-expedis/", ncores=4)
+julia> result_1 = split_and_bound(L, "grevlex-3", biqbin=true, biqbinpath=biqbinpath, ncores=4);
+julia> result_2 = dinkelbach(L, "grevlex-3", biqbin_path=biqbin_path, ncores=4);
 ```

 Further examples can be found in the folder [`examples/`](examples/) of this project.

 ### References
-This package is part of the publication
+This package is part of the publications

 Akshay Gupte, Melanie Siebenhofer, Angelika Wiegele.
+(2024). _Edge expansion of a graph: Exploring SDP-based computational strategies._ [Manuscript in preparation].

-(2024). _Computing the Edge Expansion of a Graph using Semidefinite Programming_ [submitted for publication].
+Akshay Gupte, Melanie Siebenhofer, Angelika Wiegele. (in press). _Computing the Edge Expansion of a Graph using Semidefinite Programming._ In: Combinatorial Optimization.
+ISCO 2024.
+Lecture Notes in Computer Science.
+Springer.